YannickFricke/Satisfactory-DS-Docker/Readme.md

 Everything that you need to know regarding this Docker setup is, that you need to place the file in the `shared/SaveGames` directory. `docker-compose` will then mount the directory to the required location inside the container.

-As far as I know there will be the possibility that you can upload your savegame directly to the server once it is implemented.
+As far as I know you will be able to upload your savegame directly to the server from the game once it is implemented.
 Then you won't need the linked guide anymore.

 ## Known problems